 Think work not just process

-To view this briefing as a PDF please click here.
+To download this 5 minute briefing as a PDF please click here.

 Business process re-engineering and Six Sigma thinking has traditionally focused on process.
 Lean practitioners, particularly in the service sector, have realised that process improvement makes up only one third of the organisational jigsaw required to embed sustainable change.